Understanding Cases in Dynamics 365

 7. Alternatively, if you have Routing Rules in place you can choose “Save and Route” and the case will automatically be routed to the user, team or queue based on the criteria set up as part of the routing rule set for your organization.

 Once the case is created, activities can be tracked and linked back to the case.
 If time is being tracked within the activities, CRM will roll up and total the time recorded in those activities so that the time can be used for reporting and analytical purposes.
 All activities must be completed before the case can be resolved.

 There are two ways to resolve a case in Dynamics 365.
 You can do it either from the specific case form or from a case view.
 Resolving a case means that the case is complete, which may include answering a question, solving a problem or completing a request.

 1. Check the box to the left of the case that you would like to resolve.

-2. On the top ribbon, click the Resolve Case button.
+2. In the command bar, click the Resolve Case button.
 A new window will pop open.

 4. When the resolve case information is complete, click the OK button.
 Now the case will be resolved.

 Open the case record.
 On the top of the screen, click the Resolve Case button which will prompt the same dialog box as above.

 1. In the resolve case dialog enter information for the resolution type and the description.

 2. Once you are ready, click OK and this will resolve the case.

 Once the case is resolved, you can see on the bottom left side of the case screen that the status of the case is Resolved.
 Resolved cases are also read-only, and you can see that on the bottom right hand of the case screen.
 You’ll notice that you’re unable to change any of the data in the fields.
 You’ll also find an auto-post in the activities section with the resolution of the case.